PT PMA vs. No PT PMA: Which is the Best Path for Foreign Property Investment in Bali?

 Hello!
 I’m Utami, a marketing intern at Bukit Vista, and I’m excited to share insights on a vital topic for foreign investors considering the Bali real estate market: Should you invest with PT PMA or without?
 This guide explores the critical regulations and compares the investment frameworks of PT PMA (Penanaman Modal Asing) versus non-PT PMA setups, aimed at helping investors make informed decisions.

-At Bukit Vista, we’ve partnered with ILA Global Consulting to navigate Bali’s complex legal landscape, which has culminated in the development of a property tax calculator designed for investors.
-This tool is crucial for those interested in making informed decisions about foreign property investment, helping demystify the financial implications of each investment type.
+At Bukit Vista, we’ve partnered with ILA Global Consulting to help investors navigate Bali’s complex legal landscape.
+Together, we’ve developed a property tax calculator specifically designed for investors.
+This tool is essential for anyone interested in foreign property investment, as it simplifies understanding the financial implications of different investment options.

 foreign property investment